queer-community-allies/queer-community-allies/index.md

 - Know of some upcoming virtual events?
 Let us know! contact(at)queercommunityallies(dot)org
 - GLBT National Youth Talkline provides telephone, online, and private one-to-one chat and email peer support, as well as factual information and local resources for cities and towns across the United States.
 This includes weekly youth chat rooms and IM with a peer support volunteer.
 1-800-246-7743 & [https://www.glbtonline.org](https://www.glbtonline.org)
 - Utah Pride Center Youth online support groups for ages 10-14 and 14-20.
 Email youth(at)utahpridecenter(dot)org for a participant ID and access to a group.
-New youth, use the subject line: New Youth.
-Follow them online for more details.
+[Follow them online](https://utahpridecenter.org/programs/youth-family-programs/) for more details.
 - Encircle is doing live group meets!
 Check out their YouTube channel for videos and follow them online for updates.

 ## Need immediate help?
 The Trevor Project has 24/7/365 help.